DollyGt/e-commerce-final-project/README.md

 index.html - Log In

-Account, registration
+* Account, User registration form

-User Registration From.

 This module gets the user paramters from the Registration Form, performs the appropriate checks and writes the user data in the database.